crobertsbmw/Resume/README.md

 ## Other Projects of Note

 **[DeckOfCardsApi.com](https://deckofcardsapi.com)** is an API I wrote in python/django mostly because I wanted to build a super easy API with no authentication that was dead simple to get started with.
-It did very will with the Hacker News community, and is my most popular project.
+It did very well with the Hacker News community, and is my most popular project.

 **SWMonkey.com** was a project to help people save money on their Southwest Airlines flights.
 Southwest Airlines has a "no fees" policy on all their flights, so if your flight drops in price, you can cancel, re-book, and save the difference.
 I built an app that would allow users to enter their flights; we would track the price for them and alert them if the price dropped.
 They could then re-book and save money.
 Southwest sued.
 To resolve the litigation, we agreed to a consent judgment in favor of Southwest Airlines and to abide by the website terms and conditions.